-Becoming a professional soccer player in Europe takes much more than passion — it takes skill, support, commitment, connections, knowledge, opportunities, and a little bit of luck.
+Becoming a professional soccer player in Europe takes much more than passion — skill, support, commitment, connections, knowledge, opportunities, and a little luck.

-But that doesn’t mean you can never become a pro player in Europe.
-In fact, you can take active steps from now to increase your odds and make yourself stand out among your competitors.
+But that doesn’t mean you can never become a European pro player.
+You can take active steps to increase your odds and make yourself stand out among your competitors.

-So, if you’re looking for practical ways in which you can pursue your pro soccer dream, keep on reading!
+So, if you’re looking for practical ways to pursue your pro soccer dream, keep reading!

 Commitment is Key

-First things first, becoming a professional soccer player is way easier said than done.
+First, becoming a professional soccer player is easier said than done.
 The road to the professional soccer world is long and full of challenges and hardships.

-If you have an interest in becoming a pro soccer player, you should be prepared to give up everything else in your life for soccer.
+If you are interested in becoming a pro soccer player, you should be prepared to give up everything else in your life for soccer.

-If you enjoy playing different sports, learning new languages, taking dance classes, or engaging in any other activity, you should be aware that in order to be a pro player, you have to sacrifice all of these things and devote that time to soccer.
+Enjoy playing different sports, learning new languages, taking dance classes, or engaging in any other activity.
+To be a pro player, you must sacrifice all of these things and devote that time to soccer.